Nutrition

 15. Sweet Potatoes

-Who knew that the humble sweet potato, an ordinary root vegetable, would be among the top foods that relieve stress?
-Aside from being incredibly delicious, sweet potatoes can lower high cortisol levels and manage stress response, thanks to the potassium and vitamin C they contain.
+Who knew the humble sweet potato, an ordinary root vegetable, would be among the top foods that relieve stress?
+Aside from being naturally sweet and satisfying, sweet potatoes offer nutrients that support the body during stressful moments.

 Sweet Potatoes Are a Good Source Of: